220613-pwa-ext/prj1/README.md

 ## Install and run

 1. Clone the repository or download the zip archive
-2. Create a PostgreSQL database(check the utility package for the SQL) and fill in the .env.example file with that db info and rename the file to .env
+2. Create a PostgreSQL database(check the utility package for the SQL script) and fill in the .env.example file with the specific database info and rename the file to .env
 3. Open a Git Bash session in the project's location and build the virtual environment using "python -m venv ./venv" inside the backend directory
 4. Open virtual environment with "source venv/Scripts/activate" and run "pip install -r requirements.txt" to install all project dependencies
 5. To start it either open in your IDE of choice that supports it or "python app.py"
-6. To run the tests use "coverage run --source=service --module pytest --verbose test && coverage report --show-missing " in Git Bash session in project directory
+6. To run the unit tests use "coverage run --source=service --module pytest --verbose test && coverage report --show-missing " in Git Bash session in project directory inside the virtual environment
-7. Optionally the Postman collection for this api can be imported from the utility package
+7. Selenium feature tests and negative tests were configured for the chrome and requires the driver executable inside the backend directory, please download the current version for your Chrome.